Oklahoma National Guard breaks ground on new museum

 |0

-This work, Oklahoma National Guard breaks ground on new museum, by CPL Danielle Rayon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oklahoma National Guard breaks ground on new museum, by SSG Anthony Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT